You are here: Home > Section on Gamete Development

 To understand the regulatory inputs that control early meiotic progression, we are working to determine how the oocyte initiates and then maintains the meiotic cycle within the challenging environment of the ovarian cyst.
 Our studies focus on questions that are relevant to the development of all animal oocytes.
 What strategies does the oocyte use to protect itself from inappropriate DNA replication?
 How does the oocyte inhibit mitotic activity before meiotic maturation and the full growth and development of the egg?
 How does cell-cycle status within the ovarian cyst influence the differentiation of the oocyte?
 To answer these questions, we have undertaken studies to determine the basic cell-cycle program of the developing ovarian cyst.

-The Mio/Seh1 complex regulates meiotic progression and metabolism during oogenesis (Figure 1).
+The Mio/Seh1 complex regulates meiotic progression and oocyte development.

 Click image to enlarge.

-Wild-type (WT) and seh1Δ egg chambers stained with the DNA dye DAPI.
-The seh1Δ egg chamber has 16 polyploid nurse cells but no oocyte (Oo).
+Wild-type and seh1 egg chambers stained with the DNA dye DAPI.
+The seh1 egg chamber has 16 polyploid nurse cells but no oocyte.

 To understand more fully the role of mio in oogenesis, we initiated a series of experiments to identify additional proteins that function in the Mio pathway.
-From these studies, we determined that Mio is present in a large multi-protein complex containing at least four additional proteins, including Mtc5, Iml1, Npr3, and the structural nucleoporin Seh1.
-Seh1 is a subunit of the Nup107?160 complex, the major structural subcomplex of the nuclear pore complex (NPC).
+From these studies, we determined that Mio is in a large multi-protein complex containing at least four additional proteins, including the structural nucleoporin Seh1.
+Seh1 is a subunit of the Nup107–160 complex, the major structural subcomplex of the nuclear pore complex (NPC).
 Like mio, seh1 has a critical germ line function during oogenesis.
 Intriguingly, we demonstrated that Mio does not associate with other nucleoporins, suggesting that Mio and Seh1 may define a novel complex independent of the NPC.
-In both mio and seh1 mutants, a fraction of oocytes fail to maintain the meiotic cycle and develop as pseudo-nurse cells. seh1 oocytes that maintain the meiotic cycle display meiosis I spindle abnormalities, strongly suggesting a primary defect in the initiation of meiotic recombination.
+In both mio and seh1 mutants, a fraction of oocytes fail to maintain the meiotic cycle and develop as pseudo-nurse cells. seh1 oocytes that maintain the meiotic cycle display meiosis I spindle abnormalities strongly suggesting a primary defect in the initiation of meiotic recombination.
 We find that, in addition to a physical interaction, mio and seh1 genetically interact.
 Specifically, seh1 acts as a strong dominant suppressor of the mio ovarian phenotype.
-Surprisingly, our characterization of a seh1 null allele indicated that, while required in the female germ line, seh1 is dispensable for the development of somatic tissues.
+Surprisingly, our characterization of a seh1 null allele indicates that, while required in the female germ line, seh1 is dispensable for the development of somatic tissues.
 Our work represents the first examination of Seh1 function within the context of a multi-cellular organism.
-In summary, our studies demonstrate that Mio is a novel interacting partner of the conserved nucleoporin Seh1 and add to the growing body of evidence that structural nucleoporins can have novel tissue-specific roles.
+In summary, we have shown that the highly conserved proteins Mio and Seh1 form a novel protein complex that regulates early meiotic progression and oocyte development.
+Our work adds to the growing body of evidence that structural nucleoporins can play novel tissue-specific roles.

 Recent reports indicate that, in yeast, as we observe in Drosophila, Mio and Seh1 are present in a large multi-protein complex.
-This newly discovered?complex has been named the SEA complex (Seh-1 interacting complex).
-SEA complex members have been implicated in the regulation of the response to amino acid starvation and membrane trafficking.
+This new complex has been named the SEA complex (Seh-1 interacting complex).
+SEA complex members have been implicated in the regulation of nitrogen utilization and membrane trafficking.
 In addition, several members of the SEA complex localize to the vacuole.
-We determined that, in Drosophila, as is observed in yeast, mio mutants exhibit defects in metabolic regulation.
-Currently we are working to define the role of the SEA complex in meiotic progression, growth control, and membrane dynamics.
+We have determined that, in Drosophila, as is observed in yeast, Mio associates with at least three additional SEA–complex members.
+Currently we are working to define the role of the SEA complex in meiotic progression, growth control and membrane dynamics.

-Wee1 regulates Cdk1 activity and nuclear organization in prophase I oocytes (Figure 2).
+Wee1 regulates Cdk1 activity and nuclear organization in prophase I oocytes.

 Click image to enlarge.